Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 The base class for models in Shark is the templated class ``AbstractModel<InputTypeT,OutputTypeT>``.
 For an in-depth description of its methods, check the doxygen documentation of :doxy:`shark::AbstractModel`.
 Here, we describe how the concepts introduced above are represented by the interface, and how models can be used in Shark.

-In general, most routines are optimized for batch computation (see the tutorial on :doc:`../data/batches`).
-For example, models support to be evaluated on a batch of inputs, and for their weighted derivatives to be computed for a batch of several inputs at once (also see :doc:`../optimization/conventions_derivatives`).
+In general, most routines are optimized for batch computation (see the tutorial on :doc:`../data/batches`), that is, for precessing many elements at one time.
+For example, models support to be evaluated on a batch of inputs and to compute their weighted derivatives for a batch of inputs at once (also see :doc:`../optimization/conventions_derivatives`).

 The AbstractModel class is templatized on the input type as well as the output type.
-For a classification model, the input type is likely to be a vector type like ``RealVector``, and the output type to be ``unsigned int`` for a class label.
-From these types, the model infers the rest of the types needed for the interface which are made public by the model:
+For a classification model, the input type is likely to be a vector type like ``RealVector``, and the output type to be an ``unsigned int`` for a class label.
+From these types, the model infers the rest of the types needed for the interface and made public by the model: